koriaf/parks-bce-integration-bookable-things/api.rst

         "short_description": "night walk",
         "cost_per_unit": "55.00",
-        "image": "(full image url goes here - see notes", "spaces_required": [the same format as the product list] }
+        "image": "(full image url goes here - see notes", "spaces_required": [the same format as the product list], "time_setup": 0,
+        "time_packup": 0,
+    }

   Success response: the same as the Products list endpoint but without pagination.